Cyndi Krebs, Committee Chair, College of Technology & Computing

 Committee members are expected to:

 Committee members serve a three-year appointment.
-Members are nominated by their deans who consult with their departments and submit 1-2 names to the Associate Vice President for Academic Programs and the Chair of the GE Committee.
+Members are elected through the Faculty Senate.
 Candidates should ideally have familiarity with general education issues, knowledge of current practices, and a commitment to the philosophy of general education.
-Appointments will be made by the Associate Vice President for Academic Programs.
-The Chair of the Committee is selected by the Associate Vice President for Academic Programs and serves for a period of five years.
+The Chair of the Committee, appointed by the Associate Vice President, Academic Programs, serves for a period of five years.
 New chairs and committee members begin their duties in the annual retreat.
 Outgoing chairs and members will conclude their terms after the retreat.

-Recommendations should be made to the Associate Vice President of Academic Affairs-Academic Programs.
-These recommendations are ideally made by committee consensus, but when needed, a formal vote can occur.
-In these cases, voting privileges will be limited to faculty members.
+Recommendations are made to the Associate Vice President of Academic Affairs-Academic Programs.
+Committee decisions and recommendations are generally made by committee consensus.

 The GE Committee Chair is expected to: